Estimated reading time: 7 minutes

 4. Internal Linking

 Linking helps keep visitors on your site for more extended periods of time (if done right).
 Internal Linking is about making the user experience better by getting the information they’re looking for fast.
 Please don’t overdo it, though.
 If you add a link to an external site, ensure that it opens in a new tab.
 If you don’t, it’ll direct visitors FROM your site!

 5. Meta Descriptions

 What is a Meta Description?
-It is a short snippet (160 words max) on what the page/post/image is all about.
+It is a short snippet (160 words max) on what the page/post/image is about.
 In other words, leaving it blank doesn’t help search engines to find you nor help with website ranking!

 Queue, keyword research!
 Search engines will sometimes skip over your meta description if it doesn’t describe the page’s contents well enough.
 Just make sure to have enough content on your page and that the meta description closely resembles your content.

 6. Social Media Profile Links

 Remember to include links on your site that lead to your social media profiles and vice versa!
-Use a social links widget or plugin on WordPress and then add them to the header/footer/sidebar or wherever looks best.
+Use a social links widget or plugin on WordPress and add them to the header/footer/sidebar or wherever looks best.

-Using social media to drive more traffic to your website is an important strategy that helps your audience learn even more about your business!
+Using social media to drive more traffic to your website is an important tactic that helps your audience learn more about your business!
 However, it’s surprisingly underutilized!

 Until Next Time